Voting rules leave some with COVID unable to participate in federal election

 "Just like any aspect of society recently, if you have COVID-19 you have to plan more carefully.
 An election is no different."

-Mr Allen said he is concerned about the potential number of people who will be affected by the voting rules, and the impact on the election.
+Mr Allen said he was concerned about the potential number of people who could be affected by the voting rules, and the impact on the election.

-Feedback on the AEC's social media pages shows confusion over the rules, which have left some with no voting options.
+Feedback on the AEC's social media pages showed confusion over the rules, which have left some with no voting options.

 The AEC has been contacted for further comment.